Trans-Coordinate Physics: Abstract

 \section{Abstract}

 Standard practice attempts to remove coordinate influence in physics through the use of invariant equations.
 Trans-coordinate physics proceeds differently by not introducing space-time coordinates in the first place.
-Differentials taken from a novel limiting process are defined for a particle's wave function, allowing the particle's dynamic principle to operate `locally' without the use of coordinates.
+Differentials taken from a novel limiting process are defined for a particleÕs wave function, allowing the particleÕs dynamic principle to operate `locally' without the use of coordinates.
 These differentials replace the covariant differentials of Riemannian geometry.
-With coordinates out of the way `regional conservation principles' and the `Einstein field equation' are no longer fundamentally defined; although they are constructible along with coordinate systems so they continue to be analytically useful.
-Gravity is solely described in terms of gravitons and quantized geodesics and curvatures.
-Keywords: covariance, invariance, geometry, metric spaces, state \mbox{reduction}; 03.65.a, 03.65.Ta, 04.20.Cv
+With coordinates out of the way `continuous conservation principles' and the `Einstein field equation' are no longer fundamentally defined; although they are constructible along with coordinate systems so they continue to be analytically useful.
+Gravity waves as presently understood are not defined, so we conclude that the gravitational detectors LIGO and Weber bar will not work.
+We assume that gravitons alone are fundamentally responsible for gravity.
+It is shown how gravitational uncertainty can be reconciled with the certainty of quantum mechanical dynamics.
+Keywords: covariance, invariance, geometry, gravitons, metric spaces, state \mbox{reduction}; 03.65.a, 03.65.Ta, 04.20.Cv